beaumanvienna/marley/README.md

 Wiimotes, you need to press 1 and 2 at the same time.
 For older Wiimote models, you need to press a small button in the battery compartment. <br />
 <br />
 There is a setup screen to configure Marley.
-The folder path the ROM collections needs to be entered with a keyboard, as well as a path to the firmware of the PS1 and PS2.<br />
+The folder path to the ROM collections needs to be entered with a keyboard, as well as a path to the firmware of the PS1 and PS2.
+All other settings are configured automatically.<br />
 <br />
 To contact us, open a ticket on the issue tab.
 Pull requests are welcome! <br />
 <br />